Jeu de paume: Cultural references

-Étienne Pasquier, a writer and an historian, published an essay regarding jeu de paume in his Recherches; late 16th century.
+Étienne Pasquier, a writer and a historian, published an essay regarding jeu de paume in his Recherches; late 16th century.
 Pasquier was addicted to the sport.

 The Galerie nationale du Jeu de Paume, a museum of contemporary art, is housed in a former court on the north side of the Tuileries park in the centre of Paris.

 The painter Jacques-Louis David's famous sketch, le Serment du jeu de paume ('the Tennis Court Oath') now hangs in the court of the Palace of Versailles.
 It depicts a seminal moment of the French Revolution, when, on 20 June 1789, deputies of the Estates-General met at the court and vowed that they would not disband before the proclamation of a formal Constitution for France.

 Le Jeu de Paume is a moral ode published in 1791 by André Chénier.

 In the 1981 film The French Lieutenant's Woman, socialite Charles Smithson (Jeremy Irons) is seen playing jeu de paume in London.

+In the Agatha Christie's Poirot TV series episode "Death in the Clouds", Poirot mentions that tennis, considered an English game, originated in 11th-century France as jeu de paume.

 The 2014 Whitney Biennial exhibition featured the premiere of the stop-motion film Jeu de Paume by Joshua Mosley.